 Jumpstarting a Business Process Revolution

-COLT has been providing data, voice and managed services to enterprise customers and governments across Europe since 1993, and is known for its commitment to providing excellent service and highly resilient, secure network services.
+A UK-based telecommunications company has been providing data, voice and managed services to enterprise customers and governments across Europe since 1993.
+It is known for its commitment to providing excellent service and highly resilient, secure network services.

-Thriving in the fast-changing and highly-competitive telecoms marketplace, COLT has grown from being a single city-based network in London to one that covers 13 countries and provides last-mile fibre access to over 16,000 buildings in 34 major cities.
+Thriving in the fast-changing and highly-competitive telecoms marketplace, this organization has grown from being a single city-based network to one that covers 13 countries and provides last-mile fibre access to over 16,000 buildings in 34 major cities.

-For a company that is continually launching new products and expanding its services, it is essential that COLT’s teams understand its internal processes in order to drive efficiencies and maintain customer satisfaction.
+For a company that is continually launching new products and expanding its services, it is essential that the telecom’s teams understand its internal processes in order to drive efficiencies and maintain customer satisfaction.

-"In order to ensure we could continue to deliver first class services to our customers, we knew that there needed to be much greater visibility of what was going on within the business, and an understanding of how processes were structured and worked together was central to that," said Helmut Palz, Senior Programme Manager, Business Process Architecture and Change, at COLT.
+“In order to ensure we could continue to deliver first class services to our customers, we knew that there needed to be much greater visibility of what was going on within the business, and an understanding of how processes were structured and worked together was central to that,” said the Senior Programme Manager, Business Process Architecture and Change at the organization.

 One critical element of the chosen solution would be the ability to create Business Process Modelling Notation (BPMN) diagrams, and convert any existing swimlane process maps into BPMN format, as well as it being simple to use and with detailed drill-down functions.

-"We had previously stopped the rollout of a similar project because of problems with the reporting functionality and usability," explained Palz.
-"As a result, we went through a very detailed scoping and selection process, which involved using research from analyst houses like Gartner."
+“We had previously stopped the rollout of a similar project because of problems with the reporting functionality and usability,” explained the Senior Programme Manager.
+“As a result, we went through a very detailed scoping and selection process, which involved using research from analyst houses like Gartner.”

-After working through a proof of concept, COLT chose the iGrafx Modelling and Platform as its tools of choice.
+After working through a proof of concept, the company chose the iGrafx Modelling and Platform as its tools of choice.

-"iGrafx offered everything we needed in order to achieve our goals," said Palz.
-"Along with the modelling tool and library platform, it also offered BPMN capabilities and there were a range of additional elements and functionality that would prove to be of real benefit as we began to roll out the software and a new Process Modelling Framework around it."
+“iGrafx offered everything we needed in order to achieve our goals,” said the Senior Programme Manager.
+“Along with the modelling tool and library platform, it also offered BPMN capabilities and there were a range of additional elements and functionality that would prove to be of real benefit as we began to roll out the software and a new Process Modelling Framework around it.”

-As the software was implemented, COLT’s central Business Processes team of around 15 modelling specialists began working through the company’s processes, following the customer journey—beginning with prospective enquiries, through the order process, to the handover to the customer—rather than along departmental lines, as Palz explained:
+As the software was implemented, the central Business Processes team of around 15 modelling specialists began working through the company’s processes, following the customer journey—beginning with prospective enquiries, through the order process, to the handover to the customer—rather than along departmental lines, as the Senior Programme Manager explained:

 “Most of the Business Process Re-engineers are based outside of the headquarters, in various departments so, in order to avoid duplication, we mapped each of the processes in the order that the client would experience the interaction.
 Using iGrafx, capturing the information was very quick and we have worked through a large portion of the company’s processes in only a short time.”